pl247/iks/README.md

     - ssh_user
     - ssh_key

-2. Then edit `main.tf` and put in your cluster info
+2. Then edit `main.tf` and put in your cluster info following the examples that are currently in the file.

 ### Run the code using Terraform